 Environmental condition and macrofauna

 CTD profiles showed notable temporal variations (figure 2).
-Temperature, salinity, density, oxygen, and fluorescence profiles in OR1-1219 showed little variation across depths and between stations.
-In contrast, temperature, salinity, and density, profiles in OR1-1242 displayed noticeable stratification patterns, with warm, brackish, light water occupied the upper water column and cold, saline, heavy water located at the lower water column.
-Transmission profiles in both of the cruises were varies through the water column, while that in OR1-1242 showed greater variations.
+Temperature, salinity, density, dissolved oxygen, and fluorescence profiles in March showed little vertical variation across stations.
+In contrast, temperature, salinity, and density, profiles in October were more stratified, with warm, brackish, light water occupying the upper water column and cold, saline, heavy water at the lower water column.
+Light transmission profiles during both cruises varied through the water column; however, the variations in October were more significant.

-PC1 and PC1 of the environmental variables explained 36.6 and 25.6% of the total variation (figure 3).
-PC1 was loaded with high contributions of Temp, Fluo, Chla, and CN.
-PC2 was loaded with TOC, Por, and D50.
-Shallower stations of OR1-1242 (S2, S3, S6, and S7) were aggregated at the right-hand side of the PCA figure, while deeper stations in OR1-1242 and all stations in OR1-1219 aggregated at the left-hand side of the PCA.
+The PC1 and PC1 of the selected environmental variables explained 36.6 and 25.6% of the total variation (figure 3).
+Temp, Fluo, Chla, and CN significantly contributed to PC1, while TOC, Por, and D50 had higher loading on PC2.
+The environmental conditions of the shallow stations (i.e., depth < 50 m; S2, S3, S6, and S7) were dissimilar between the two sampling periods.
+Higher CN, Chla, and D50 characterized the March sampling, whereas the October sampling observed higher Por, Fluo, and Temp.
+The environment of the deep sites (i.e., depth > 80 m; S1 and S5) in October was more similar to the shallow (i.e., depth < 50 m; S3, S6, and S7) than to the respective deep sites (i.e., depth > 80 m; S4 and S5) in March.

 Macrofauna assemblage

 We found 27 taxa belonging to phylums of Annelida, Arthopoda, Cnidaria, Echinodermata, Mollusca, Nematoda, Nemertea, Phoronida, Platyhelminthes, and Vertabrata.
-Across all 27 taxa, polychaetes dominated macrofauna abundance across all stations, contributing xx-xx% and 6.29-82.45% of overall abundance and biomass (figure 4).
-In terms of abundance, amphipods and nematodes also contributed greatly to macrofauna abundance, occupying 1.27-39.00% and 3.55-21.05% of abundance across all stations, respectively (figure 4a).
-On the other hand, ophiuroids and decapods contributed greatly to macrofauna biomass, accounting 0-81.16% and 0-81.73%, respectively (figure 4b).
-While the overall density assemblage did not vary, variations in ophiuroid and decapod biomass were evident in macrofauna biomass assemblage.
+Across all 27 taxa, polychaetes dominated macrofauna abundance across all stations, contributing xx-xx% in March and xx-xx% in October (figure 4a).
+Amphipods and nematodes also contributed significantly to macrofauna abundance, accounting for xx-xx% and xx-xx% in March and xx-xx% and xx-xx% in October, respectively.
+In terms of biomass, polychaetes accounted for xx% of the total in S3 in March but less than xx% in the remaining stations further away from the river mouth (figure 4b).
+The biomass of these stations was dominated by ophiuroids (xx-xx%) instead.
+In October, polychaete biomass not only dominated S3 (xx%) but also became dominated in S5 and S6 (xx-xx%) and a new, deeper station, S1 (xx%).
+Between March and October, the ophiuroids’ contribution declined considerably in S5, S6 and S7.
+The decapod biomass seems to start to take over the ophiuroid biomass, becoming the most dominant group in S2 and S7 (xx-xx%) and the second most dominant group in S6 (xx%).

 PERMANOVA tests revealed notable spatiotemporal variations in macrofauna abundance and biomass compositions (Table 1).
-For abundance composition, we found very strong evidence with depth (p = 0.0001) and DRM (p =0.0002).
-We found moderate evidence in cruise differences (p = 0.0458) and DRM-cruise interactions (p = 0.0440).
-There was weak evidence in depth-DRM interactions (p = 0.0884).
-Depth-cruise interactions had no evidence on abundance composition (p = 06904).
-For biomass composition, we only found very strong evidence in depth (p = 0.0001).
-We found strong evidences DRM (p = 0.0092) and DRM-cruise interactions (p = 0.0014).
-Moderate evidence was found in cruise effect (p = 0.0208).
-There was no evidence in depth-cruise (p = 0.8016) and depth-DRM interactions (p = 0.2512).
+For abundance composition, we found very strong depth (p = 0.0001) and DRM effects (p =0.0002), as well as moderate cruise effect (p = 0.046) and DRM-cruise interactions (p = 0.04).
+There were weak depth-DRM interactions (p = 0.08) and lack of evidence for depth-cruise interactions (p = 0.69).
+For biomass composition, we found very strong depth (p = 0.0001), strong DRM (p = 0.009), moderate cruise effects (p = 0.02), strong DRM-cruise interactions (p = 0.001), and no evidence of depth-cruise (p = 0.8016) and depth-DRM interactions (p = 0.251).